-Backup withholding.-If the corporation had income tax withheld from any payments it received, because, for example, it failed to give the payer its correct EIN, include the amount withheld in the total for line 6i.
-This type of withholding is called "backup withholding."
-Show the amount withheld in the blank space in the right-hand column between lines 5 and 6i, and label the amount "backup withholding."
+Backup withholding.- If the corporation had income tax withheld from any payments it received, because, for example, it failed to give the payer its correct EIN, include the amount withheld in the total for line 6i.
+This type of withholding is called backup withholding.
+Show the amount withheld in the blank space in the right-hand column between lines 5 and 6i, and write "backup withholding."

 Line 7.
+Estimated Tax Penalty

-Estimated Tax Penalty.-A corporation that does not make estimated tax payments when due may be subject to an underpayment penalty for the period of underpayment.
-Generally, a corporation is subject to the penalty if its tax liability is \$500 or more, and it did not timely pay the smaller of (a) 93% of its tax liability for 1992 (97% of its tax liability for a tax year beginning after June 30, 1992) or (b) 100% of its prior year's tax.
+A corporation that does not make estimated tax payments when due may be subject to an underpayment penalty for the period of underpayment.
+Generally, a corporation is subject to the penalty if its tax liability is \$500 or more, and it did not timely pay the smaller of (a) 100% of its tax liability for 1996, or (b) 100% of its prior year's tax.
 See section 6655 for details and exceptions, including special rules for large corporations.

 Form 2220, Underpayment of Estimated Tax by Corporations, is used to see if the corporation owes a penalty and to figure the amount of the penalty.
-Generally, the corporation does not have to file this form because the IRS can figure the amount of any penalty and bill the corporation for it.
-However, you must complete and attach Form 2220 even if the corporation does not owe the penalty if: (a) the annualized income or adjusted seasonal installment method is used, or (b) the corporation is a "large corporation" computing its first required installment based on the prior year's tax.
-(See the Instructions for Form 2220 for the definition of a "large corporation.")
+Generally, the corporation does not have to file this form because the IRS can figure any penalty and bill the corporation for it.
+However, even if the corporation does not owe the penalty, complete and attach Form 2220 if:

+- The annualized income or adjusted seasonal installment method is used; or - The corporation is a large corporation computing its first required installment based on the prior year's tax.
+(See the Form 2220 instructions for the definition of a large corporation.)

-If you attach Form 2220, be sure to check the box on line 7, page 1, Form 1120F and enter the amount of any penalty on that line.
+If you attach Form 2220, check the box on line 7 of Form 1120-F and enter any penalty on this line.